bordonj/epicodus-AnimalShelterAPI/README.md

 ## Pagination
 Upon sending a general `GET` request to `/api/animals`, the user may opt to use `page` and `perPage` parameters to specify which page the user wants to view, and how many animals per page should be viewed.

-_Note: please note that the first page starts on `0`.
+_please note that the first page starts on `0`.
 The last page, will vary depending on how many animals per page you want to view._

 To use view the API responses using pagination in Postman:
 - select the `Params` tab